-Symptom Cause Remedy There is excessive leakage The packing gland is not adjusted properly.
-Tighten the gland nuts. from the stuffing box.
+Symptom Cause Remedy The stuffing box is leaking The packing gland is not adjusted properly.
+Tighten the gland nuts. excessively.
 The stuffing box is not packed properly.
 Check the packing and repack the box.
-The mechanical-seal parts are worn.
+The mechanical seal parts are worn.
 Replace the worn parts.
 The mechanical seal is overheating.
 Check the lubrication and cooling lines.
 The shaft sleeve is scored.
 Machine or replace the shaft sleeve as necessary.
 The motor requires excessive power.
 The discharge head has dropped below the rated point and is pumping too much liquid.
 Install a throttle valve.
-If it does not help, then trim the impeller diameter.
-If this does not help, then consult an ITT representative.
+If this does not help, then trim the impeller diameter.
+If this does not help, then contact your ITT representative.
 The liquid is heavier than expected.
 Check the specific gravity and viscosity.
 The stuffing-box packing is too tight.
 Readjust the packing.
 If the packing is worn, then replace the packing.
 Rotating parts are rubbing against each other.
 Check the parts that are wearing for proper clearances.
 The impeller clearance is too tight.
 Adjust the impeller clearance.